MDX policies for mobile productivity apps for iOS

 - 4 - Informational messages

 - 6 through 15 - Debug levels 1 through 10

 Limits the number of log files retained by the mobile productivity app diagnostic logging facility before rolling over.
 Minimum is 2.
 Maximum is 8.
 Default value is 2.

 Max log file size

-Limits the size in megabytes (MB) of the log files retained by the mobile productivity app diagnostic logging facility before rolling over.
+Limits the size in MB of the log files retained by the mobile productivity app diagnostic logging facility before rolling over.
 Minimum is 1 MB.
 Maximum is 5 MB.
 Default value is 2 MB.